kala13x/smake/README.md

   -x                  # Use CPP compiler
   -h                  # Print version and usage
 ```
-For example, if you have project which needs to link `pthread` and `lrt` library and you need to compile it with `-Wall` flag, you must write:
+For example, If your project requires 'lrt' and 'lpthread' linking and you need to compile it with `-Wall` flag, the command will be something like this:
 ```bash
 smake -f '-Wall' -l '-lrt -lpthread'
 ```